hypernym-studio/vscode-icons/README.md

 ## Options

-Extension provides a configuration system that allows additional customization such as changing the color, opacity and size of icons.
+It is now possible to change the color, opacity and size of the icons and completely change the appearance as needed.

 All options are optional and will fall back to defaults if not specified.